JONNY-ME/Landslide-Prevention-and-Innovation-challenge/README.md

 # Landslide-Prevention-and-Innovation-challenge

 # Description:
-This repository contains the code for the Landslide Prevention and Innovation Challenge.
-The challenge is part of the [Zindi Competetion](https://zindi.africa/competitions/landslide-prevention-and-innovation-challenge).
+This repository contains the code for the Landslide Prevention and Innovation Challenge on Zindi Africa.
+You can check out the challenge here 👉 [Zindi Competetion](https://zindi.africa/competitions/landslide-prevention-and-innovation-challenge).

 # Approach:
 For this Challenge, I used two approachs and an ensemble of both, which are included in the following notebooks: